 Possible Side Effects Of Drinking Unsafe Teas

-Moderate consumption of caffeinated tea is not known to cause adverse effects.
-But, if caffeine consumption exceeds 200mg in a day, it is likely to affect the growth and development of the fetus.
-You may have a miscarriage, or give birth to babies with intrauterine growth restrictions (IUGR).
-Excessive caffeine is known to cause vasoconstriction of blood vessels and interfere with cell division that causes these ill effects (14).
+Moderate consumption of caffeinated tea is not known to cause adverse effects on fetal health.
+But, if caffeine consumption exceeds 200mg in a day, it is likely to affect the fetal development and growth.
+You may have a miscarriage, or give birth to babies with intrauterine growth restrictionsiXPoor growth of the baby in the uterus due to lifestyle practices or specific health conditions.
+(IUGR).
+Excessive caffeine is known to cause vasoconstrictioniXNatural or artificially induced constriction of blood vessels. of blood vessels and interfere with cell division that causes these ill effects (14).

 Next, we answer some common queries about tea during pregnancy for your better understanding.